QatarEnergy: Establishment

 The first offshore concessions were granted in 1949 to the International Marine Oil Company (IMOC), which was a subsidiary of Superior Oil and the London-registered Central Mining & Investment Co.
-In 1952, after IMOC had withdrawn, the Shell Co.-Qatar (SCQ) acquired exploration rights to most offshore territory.
+Superior was previously active in offshore operations in the Gulf of Mexico and in Venezuela.
+It was the third relatively small independent American company to get involved in the Persian Gulf after the American Independent Oil Co and Pacific Western Oil Co, which were active in the neutral zone.
+In early 1950 a controversy was settled between IPC and Superior+Central Mining in which IPC's claim to the seabed to which they felt entitled under their original concession was in part granted with IPC gaining the rights to everything within a 3 mile belt around the peninsula while Superior's concession covered everything beyond 3 miles to a distance of 12 miles.
+IMOC did exploratory work in 1950 and 1951 with discouraging results and turned back the concession in 1951.
+In 1952, after IMOC had withdrawn, the Shell Co.-Qatar (SCQ) acquired exploration rights to most offshore territory with a concession dated November 29, 1952.
 In 1960 and 1963, the Idd Al-Shargi and Maydan Mahzam fields were discovered, respectively.
-The largest offshore field, Bul Hanine, was discovered in 1970 and came onstream in 1972.
+Bul Hanine, the largest offshore field, was discovered in 1970 and began producing in 1972.